Open-Attestation/documentation-website/docs/verify-section/issuance-status.md

 An OpenAttestation verifier will perform the following:

-- Retrieve the ethereum address associated with the DID identifier and DID controller from the document.
+- Retrieve the Ethereum address associated with the DID identifier and DID controller from the document.
-- Retrieve the ethereum used to sign the `merkleRoot`.
+- Retrieve the Ethereum used to sign the `merkleRoot`.
 - Make sure both addresses match.